StopItDude/Object_Oriented_Battle/README.md

 # Object_Oriented_Battle
-Contains a C++ program that generates two warriors and has them fight
+Contains a C++ program that generates two warriors as objects and has them fight